Brussels police block 'Freedom Convoy' protest | www.lokmattimes.com

-The Belgian federal and local police forces succeeded on Monday in neutralizing the "Freedom Convoy" procession of cars that planned to gridlock Brussels with a protest across the city center.
+Brussels, Feb 15 The Belgian federal and local police forces blocked the Canada-style "Freedom Convoy" procession of cars that planned to gridlock Brussels with a protest across the capital city centre.

 "We have spotted between 400 to 500 cars and campervans.
-About 30 vehicles were blocked, while the others evaporated into the wild," Brussels Mayor Philippe Close told RTBF radio Monday morning.
+About 30 vehicles were blocked, while the others evaporated into the wild," Brussels Mayor Philippe Close told RTBF radio on Monday.

+Police were deployed on the outskirts of Brussels to prevent the protesters' vehicles from entering the city, reports Xinha news agency.

 "The protesters must not take the capital hostage," Close said.

-In the city center, a few gatherings of around a hundred people were observed in various places, in the Quays Quarter and around the Cinquantenaire park in particular.
+In the city centre, a few gatherings of around a hundred people were observed in various places, in the Quays Quarter and around the Cinquantenaire park in particular.

 Thirty people were arrested, said the Brussels-Capital police.